delprzemo/react-cheatsheet/README.md

 A: Function component

-**Q: How can we inject some html from parent component to child component?**
+**Q: How can we inject some HTML from parent component to child component?**

 A: Using content projection - > this.props.children will keep parent html element.
 See [Content projection](https://github.com/delprzemo/react-cheatsheet#content-projection "content-projection")